Ramona's Cuisine

 Jump to Recipe

 I do like my rice pretty plain in general but when combined with a nice and rich squid curry it's something else.
 Cooking your instant pot coconut rice in an instant pot is such a win-win.
 It is a quick and super-efficient way and let's be honest, quick is always a bonus.
-So, here you have a super delicious and fluffy instant pot coconut rice ready to accompany your desired curries.
+So, here you have a super delicious and fluffy Insta pot coconut rice ready to accompany your desired curries.

 Instant pot coconut rice